 Invariance in relation to sex/gender, according to teachers

 There were equal loadings for all symptom criteria.
 Regarding IA, 8 out of 9 symptom criteria had equal thresholds.
 There was a lower threshold for girls compared to boys, according to parents, for forgetful (Vitoratou & Garcia-Rosales et al. [10]).
+Please see table 6.
 With regards to IA, girls had lower thresholds than boys for fidgets (in two comparisons in DuPaul et al., 2016 [40] and Makransky et al. [64]) and runs/climbs (in one comparison in Makransky et al. [64]), whereas girls had a higher threshold for talks (in 3 comparisons reported in DuPaul et al., 2020 [49]; Makransky et al. [64] and Vitoratou & Garcia-Rosales et al. [10]).
 Therefore, there was invariance regarding gender in loadings and thresholds based on teachers’ report.

 INSERT TABLE 6 HERE